rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 cd harbor
 ```
-Now configure the harbor.yml with the config, that matches your installation.
+Now copy the template config, and configure it to match your installation.

 ```
+cp harbor.yml.tmpl harbor.yml
 nano harbor.yml
 ```
 I have included the top of my config below (Do not replace this file, with you entire file).